Gathering of the Clans 2017

-Calling all surfers, surf schools, surf clubs and clan chiefs throughout Scotland.
-Tiree Surf club and Blackhouse waterspots are delighted to be hosting The Gathering of the Clans 2016 – the Scottish Interclub Championships, this year on Tiree.
+Calling all surf clubs and clan chiefs throughout Scotland.
+The SSF and Tiree Surf club are delighted to be hosting The Gathering of the Clans 2017 – the Scottish Interclub Championships, this year on Tiree.

 Rules and information on registering your team will follow.
 For any urgent queries please contact:

 - Just to clarify most people will be getting the ferry to Tiree on the 15th and returning on the 18th for clans so contest times will revolve around this…so you dont need to take the Thursday or Tuesday off work as some had thought

 - Free camping and shower/toilet available near contest site on Tiree for clans for SSF members

 - ALL people wishing to enter gathering of the Clans 2017 must be members before 17th of September.
 No exceptions, so get your membership renewed if it has expired at www.thessf.com .
 Anyone who has forgotten their password click forgot password.
 Any problems getting your membership email email@example.com .

 - Clan chiefs must have cash ready for entry either on the ferry on the way to Tiree or before by bank transfer to the SSF.